 iCamp Media Academy This program, held from July 7 to 13, is free for rising juniors and seniors.
 Applications are open until May 1, 2019.

 Youth Action provides several enrichment programs including college initiatives, toy collection and donation drives, signature service and more.
-More information here
+NOTE: you must apply early in September.
+More information here.

 Office of Human Resources and Talent